 My research focuses on human biocultural evolution tracked by the relationships between technology, cognition, and environmental change in the archaeological record.
 I ask the question, to what extent differences in human behavior can be explained as adaptive responses to specific habitats.
 My career focus has been on investigations of the later Pleistocene evolution of hunter-gatherer behavior in sub-Saharan Africa, through experimental archaeology, lithic analysis and the recovery of new field data.

-My current research and teaching targets two key themes within archaeology:
+My current research and teaching targets two key themes within paleoanthropology:

 You can find more details about my publications and research through the following websites: